 Optimized For Mac Speech And VOIP

-Apple Compatible Bluetooth HeadsetsFor much of the recent computer speech recognition era, Bluetooth headsets were NOT RECOMMENDED nor bundled with voice control sofware for technical reasons.
+Apple Compatible Bluetooth HeadsetsIn much of the early computer speech recognition era, Bluetooth headsets were NOT RECOMMENDED nor bundled with voice control sofware for technical reasons.
 In the Bluetooth 1.x and 2.x era the voice compression codecs used to compress the audio signal were optimized only for cell-phone calls.
 Bluetooth's limited bandwidth and these codecs were just not sufficient to properly reproduce the full-frequency nuances of speech that are needed for accurate dictation.
 The limited 10 meter (30 feet - and usually far less) Bluetooth transmission range is another limiting factor.
 Bluetooth still doesnt' give much freedom to roam before signal breakup / dropoff occur.
 Susceptibility to elecronic interference from nearby gadgets is another gotcha that makes it less than ideal.

 Creative Labs Premium Audio Quality

 Apple Compatible 4-Pole TRRS Analog HeadsetsTraditionally, 1/8" 3.5mm analog headsets have been rather problematic and confusing on the Macintosh platform for several reasons.
 For many years Apple used non-standard Line-Level microphone input voltages that were incompatible with the vast majority of Windows PC headsets and microphones that are/were available.
-Secondly, on many Mac computers Apple eschewed the standard PC practice of having 2 separate audio jacks: One for a 2-pole mono microphone input and another for a 3-pole stereo headset output - and combined them into one.
+Secondly, on many Macintosh computers Apple eschewed the standard PC practice of having 2 separate audio jacks: One for a 2-pole mono microphone input and another for a 3-pole stereo headset output - and combined them into one.